Affinity and Anti-Affinity

-A nodeSelector provides a very simple way to constrain pods to nodes with particular labels, as mentioned in DaemonSet.
-The affinity and anti-affinity feature greatly expands the types of constraints you can express.
+A nodeSelector provides a simple way to assign pods to certain nodes, as mentioned in DaemonSets.
+Kubernetes also supports affinity and anti-affinity for more refined, flexible scheduling.

 Node Affinity